The columnist Earl Wilson once wrote:

 One party buying the other party out

-Firstly, one person can buy the other out (in other words, purchase their share of equity in the property).
+One person can buy the other out (in other words, buy their share of equity in the property).

 Remortgaging